-With mortgage rates incredibly low, refinancing your mortgage could be a smart move.
+With mortgage rates still incredibly low, refinancing your mortgage could be a smart move.
 But determining whether a refi makes sense involves some math.
 If you might have to pay private mortgage insurance, or PMI, the math gets a bit trickier.

 The possibility of higher mortgage rates in the future adds urgency to the equation.
 Should you lock in low rates now, even if it means paying PMI?
-Or should you wait to refinance until you have more equity and can avoid PMI — and risk getting stuck with higher interest rates?
+Or should you wait to refinance your mortgage until you have more equity and can avoid PMI — and risk getting stuck with higher interest rates?

 PMI payments might be less

 To decide, you first need to know how much you’ll pay for PMI, which protects the lender in case you default.
 Hint: It’s probably not what you’re paying now.
-If your credit scores have improved or your equity has increased — either because you’ve paid down your principal or home values have risen, or both — PMI might cost you substantially less than you’re paying now.
+If your credit scores have improved or your home equity has increased — either because you’ve paid down your principal or home values have risen, or both — PMI might cost you substantially less than you’re paying now.

 “So if you started out with 5 percent down, your PMI (with the current loan) would be more,” says Ilyce Glink, author of “100 Questions Every First-Time Home Buyer Should Ask.”
 “If you can refinance three years later and because your home has gone up in value you now have 17 percent equity, PMI payments will be much less.”

 PMI is typically required when you don’t have a 20 percent down payment or 20 percent equity in the property.
-Annual PMI premiums usually range from 0.3 to 1.5 percent of the amount borrowed.
+Annual PMI premiums typically range from 0.3 to 1.5 percent of the amount borrowed.
 Other factors that influence what you pay, besides loan-to-value and credit scores, are loan size, the loan term and “coverage,” or how much of a loss the insurer will cover.